Body wash is a relatively new player in the men’s grooming world, but it certainly didn’t emerge on the scene without a whimper.

 - It’s bold and spicy but also hydrating enough to soften rough skin.

 - The scent is awesome, and the folks at Molton Brown say the scent conjures up the scent of hot desert sands and a spice-spiked breeze.
-It’s blended with Madagascan black peppercorn oil (which provides antioxidant protection), coriander, and basil.
+It’s blended with Madagascan black pepper oil (which provides antioxidant protection), coriander, and basil.
 Yes, it’s hot and spicy, but hardly off-putting.

 - The detoxifying black pepper oil helps boost circulation and relaxes muscles, making it great for a post-workout – or other activity – shower.
 But it works just as well for getting your day off to a high RPM start.